Kongdataif/MoE-toy-implementation/README.md

 ### Case 2: W-Shape Data (4 Experts)
 * **Task:** Fit a W-shaped function (Double V).
 * **Configuration:** 4 Experts.
-* **Result:** The experts automatically divide the domain into 4 distinct linear segments.
+* **Result:** The model successfully decomposed the complex W-shape.
+Interestingly, although 4 experts were configured, the Gating Network learned to solve the task using only 3 experts (Red, Green, Orange), leaving one expert unused.
+This demonstrates the model's ability to efficiently allocate resources based on task complexity.

 ![W-Shape Result](assets/w_shape_result.png)
 *(Fig 2.
-Four experts (Red, Blue, Green, Orange) successfully decomposing the W-shape function.)*
+Decomposition result with 4 experts.
+Note that the model efficiently utilized only 3 experts (Red, Green, Orange) to solve the problem, effectively pruning the fourth expert.)*

 ## 📈 Performance Tuning Guide